hortovanyi/slam_project/README.md

 ## Background
 When a robot encounters a new environment where there is no supplied map, it needs to be able to create this map and localise its pose using it.
 This combined localisation and mapping process is referred to as SLAM (Simultaneous Localisation and Mapping).

+The main mapping algorithms are [Occupancy Grid Mapping](https://en.wikipedia.org/wiki/Occupancy_grid_mapping), [Grid-based FastSLAM](http://ais.informatik.uni-freiburg.de/teaching/ws12/mapping/pdf/slam13-gridfastslam.pdf),[ Graph-SLAM](https://en.wikipedia.org/wiki/GraphSLAM) and [RTAB-Map](http://introlab.github.io/rtabmap/).

+The Occupancy Grid Mapping is a 2D algorithm where each grid cell is identified as Unknown/Undiscovered Zone, Free Zone or Occupied.
+This represents a slice of the 3D world.

+The Grid-Based FastSLAM approach combines SLAM (Synchronised Location and Mapping) using a MCL (Monte Carlo Localisation) Algorithm and an Occupancy Grid Mapping.
+The main advantage of is the MCL particle filter approach but it always assumes there are known landmark positions.
+Thus it is unable to model an arbitrary environment.

+Graph-SLAM uses a graph based approach to represent poses, features from the environment, motion constraints (between two poses) and measurement constraints (ties together a feature and a pose).
+It solves the full SLAM problem, it covers the entire path and map and not the most recent pose.

 This project uses RTAB-Map, which is a Graph-SLAM approach that uses loop closure with [Visual Bag-of-Words](https://en.wikipedia.org/wiki/Bag-of-words_model_in_computer_vision) for optimisation.

 The loop closure detection occurs against working memory to constrain the number of images interrogated.
 Working memory can be transferred and retrieved from long term memory to reduce complexity.
 The algorithm used for loop closure detection is [SURF](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_surf_intro/py_surf_intro.html) (Speeded Up Robust Features).